DeMONLab-BioFINDER/SuperResolutionMalo/README.md

 Create a folder results/trialX/images and indicate which number X is in func/training/LoadingModel.py

+First, run "source scirpts/processing_pipeline.sh" to process the data

+Then run "source scirpts/lauching_training.sh" to do the training

+You can the infere using "source scirpts/inference_pipeline.sh", if you have unprocessed 3T images that do not have an associated 7T image, uncomment the script and include the path of the reference affine registration and associated reference image.

 # FYI
 The functions in func/WarvitoCodes are a modified version of code found on https://huggingface.co/spaces/Warvito/diffusion_brain/tree/main